Amos Yaron

-Amos Yaron (עמוס ירון; born 1 April 1940) was Israel Defense Forces Major General and former head of the Manpower Directorate.
+Amos Yaron (עמוס ירון; born 1 April 1940) is a retired Israel Defense Forces Major General and former head of the Manpower Directorate.
 He served as the Director General of the Ministry of Defense from 1999 until 2005.

 Biography

 Military service

 Yaron joined Nahal in 1957.
 He volunteered for the Airborne Battalion where he underwent training course as a fighter.
 In 1959.
 He later completed the infantry commanders' course after which he served as an instructor at the school for officers.
 He later served in several command positions in the Paratroopers Brigade, attending a Special forces training camp.

 During the six-day war he served as the operations officer of the reserve 55th Paratroop Brigade that fought in Jerusalem.
 From 1970 to 1973 Yaron served as the commander of the Nahal Airborne Battalion, later served as deputy commander of the Paratroopers Brigade.
 In January 1971 commanded one of the forces that raided Lebanon during Operation Bardas 20, Operation Bardas 54–55, and Operation Spring of Youth.